This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-The Duluth Forge 18″ Kamado Grill is for sure an under the radar pick and is a lesser known brand on this best kamado grill list.
+The Duluth Forge 18″ Kamado Grill is for sure an under the radar pick and is a lesser known brand.
 But, it strikes a really nice balance of quality and affordability.

 If you’re set on getting a ceramic grill and on a budget, this one if definitely worth consideration.
 It’s the cheapest full size ceramic kamado grill on this list.